SouthernMethodistUniversity/access/sections/ethics.md

 Source: [Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/)

-## Activity
+## Discussion prompt
-Think about the digital project or research you are or will be working on.
+* Think about the digital project or research you are or will be working on.
 Pair up with another person near you and discuss:

 1. In 1 minute each, what is the *purpose* of your project—what does it *aim* to do?
 2. In 1 minute each, what is the *design* of your project—*how* will you do this?